 - toppings: whipped cream, nutmeg

-Strain out the spices.
-Pour the hot milk punch into two glasses.
+- Strain out the spices.
+Pour the punch into two glasses.
 Top with whipped cream and nutmeg.

 - Non-alcoholic version: Simply omit the bourbon and enjoy the spiced milk alone.

-- Variations: Switch out the bourbon for brandy or rum.
-Add a few cloves to the milk along with the other spices.
-Use half and half or heavy cream for some of the milk.
+- Variations: 1- Change it up by using brandy or rum.
+2- Add a few whole cloves to the milk along with the other spices.
+3- Use half and half or heavy cream for some of the milk.

 - Cold Weather Version: Once the milk has done steeping, strain and add the bourbon and vanilla.
-Then fill glasses with ice and pour the milk punch over.
+Then fill glasses with ice and pour the cocktail over to chill.